topseli/diy-crypt/README.md

 # Simple Crypto

-A repository containing common encryption and key exchange algorithms and the mathematics bahind them.
+A repository containing common encryption and key exchange algorithms and the mathematics behind them.

 The implementations are grose simplifications and just demonstrate the basic logic of the algorithm.

-## DO NOT USE FOR PRODUCTION
+## !!!
+DO NOT USE FOR PRODUCTION !!!

 ### Currently implemented algorithms
 - Python